hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

 1. The software will take a few minutes and you'll be presented with a message about how/where to access the rest of the setup via the web.
 This will be `https://[hostname or ip of your instance]:8800`
-  * The Admin Console an internal CA to issue bootstrap certificates, so you will see a security warning first connecting.
+  * The Admin Console uses an internal CA to issue bootstrap certificates, so you will see a security warning when first connecting.
 This is expected and you'll need to proceed with the connection anyway.

 ### Run The Installer - Airgap